 In addition to visual storytelling, Hailey specializes in helping nonprofits, brands, executives, and elected officials find and create meaningful stories through media.

-Previously, she worked for over six years as a communications strategist, speechwriter, and spokesperson in the U.S. House of Representatives for legislators serving on the House Armed Services, Intelligence, and Veterans Committees.
+Previously, she worked as a communications strategist, speechwriter, and spokesperson in the U.S. House of Representatives for legislators serving on the House Armed Services, Intelligence, and Veterans Committees.
 She has written op-eds, speeches, and articles on behalf of U.S. elected officials that have been published in outlets such as The Washington Post, USA Today, The Hill, The Washington Times, Military Times, and The National Review, among others.

 While not traveling, Hailey is home-based in Washington, D.C. and is a member of the U.S. Press Association, Journalism and Women Symposium, and Women Photojournalists of Washington.
 She is fully trained and certified in emergency first aid and surviving hostile environments, and is available for assignments worldwide.